Picovoice/porcupine/README.md

 * Thank you @dyah10 for adding watchOS binding and demo application.

-## License
+## Pricing

+### Free

-Anything you find in this repository is licensed under Apache 2.0.
+Anything you find here is free and licensed under Apache 2.0.
+This includes wake-words that are already available or can be generated using tools in the repository.

+### iOS and watchOS (pilot program)

+Custom wake-words for iOS/watchOS can also be provided under Apache 2.0 license.
+We only charge 100 USD fee to create the wake-word and then you can use it on as many devices as you want for free.
+For obtaining a custom wake-word please contact us at sales@picovoice.ai.

+### Raspberry Pi and Android

+Custom wake-words for Raspberry Pi and Android are only provided with purchase of a commercial license.
+Our licensing model is perpetual and per device.
+For orders under 10000 devices we charge 1 USD per device.
+For every 5000 devices you get a free custom wake-word.
+Otherwise you need to pay 100 USD per custom wake-word.
 For obtaining a commercial license please contact us at sales@picovoice.ai.

+### DSP

+Please contact us at sales@picovoice.ai.

 ## Tools/Data used